From Hard Work to Hard Times

 A Longitudinal, Multi-Domain Study of Real-World Worker Health

-This study examines the effects of seasonal layoffs on the health, physical well-being, and mental focus of seasonal outdoor laborers.
-Participation involves two lab visits, weekly online surveys, and eligibility for up to $3,000 in cash prizes.
+This study examines how seasonal layoffs affect the physical health, mental well-being, and cognitive performance of outdoor laborers in Michigan.
+Participation involves two lab visits, weekly online surveys about physical activity, and biweekly surveys about mood and mental focus.

 Ready to See if You Qualify?